Mount Kaimon: Geology

 Part of the Ibusuki volcanic field, Mt.
 Kaimon defines the eastern margin of the old Ata Caldera.
 The total eruptive volume of tephra has been 3.1 km3 and 2.3 km3 of lava.

-There is a sea scarp which is 7.8km wide and 9.3km long, the shape is similar to a horseshoe in the seabed at the southern foot of the mountain.
+There is a sea scarp which is 7.8 km wide and 9.3 km long, the shape is similar to a horseshoe in the seabed at the southern foot of the mountain.
 There is a lot of sediment at the foot of the mountain due to submarine landslides.
 It was found that there is a sea scarp underground on the south side of the mountain and it was caused by pressure from a submarine landslide before Mt.
 Kaimon was formed.

 The sedimentary layer of ejecta from the eruption at the end of the 7th century is called ao-kora (ao means blue and kora is soil consisting of volcanic ash found in the southern part of the Satsuma Peninsula).
 The sedimentary layer of ejecta by the eruption at the end of the 7th century is called murasaki-kora (Murasaki means purple).
 These layers are a clue to know the changes in life in this era.
 It has become clear that a village was isolated by a large eruption with change in life style in the latter part of the 9th century.

-Eruptive History
+Eruptive history

-Mt.
-Kaimon began volcanic activity about 4000 years ago.
+Mount Kaimon began volcanic activity about 4,000 years ago.
 From 3,000 years up to 885 years ago, large eruptions occurred 9 times and eruptions resulting in large amounts of lava occurred 10 times making twelve major eruptions to date.